The Memory Box

 Disclaimer:

-Patrons are responsible for handling and digitizing their own materials.
-Russell Library is not responsible for loss or damage to personal property, including digital and or physical property.
+Memory Box users are responsible for handling and digitizing their own materials.
+Russell Library is not responsible for loss or damage to personal property, including digital and/or physical items.
 Reproducing copyrighted materials is a violation of federal copyright law and is not allowed.

 Russell Library